parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/sparse.rst

--  In all three types of ``Mesh::FinishRecv*`` functions, we read the allocation flags for all variables from the buffer, and we allocate it on the receiving block if the sending block had it allocated but it’s not yet allocated on the receiving block.
+-  In all three types of ``Mesh::FinishRecv*`` functions, we read the allocation flags for all variables from the buffer, and we allocate it on the receiving block if the sending block had it allocated but it's not yet allocated on the receiving block.
 We then proceed to read the buffer only if the variable is allocated on the receiving block.